The Path to Leadership

 A New Job

-Securing a leadership position in a new job without prior experience is a rare occurrence.
-Typically, companies prefer candidates who have demonstrated leadership qualities in similar roles, such as a project manager or team leader.
-In such cases, you may be hired as an Individual Contributor (IC) with the potential for a future leadership role, based on completing necessary training.
+Securing a leadership role in a new company without prior experience is rare.
+Most organizations prefer candidates who have already shown leadership in similar roles, such as team lead or project manager.
+Without that proof, you are more likely to be hired as an individual contributor, with a possibility of moving into leadership later.

 Opportunities don’t happen.
 You create them.